bondhugula/mlir/rfc/rfc-graybox.md

-Here are three examples: one related to non-affine control flow, one to non-affine loop bounds, and the third to non-affine data accesses that can be represented via affine.grayboxes without having to outline the function or without having to use standard (unrestricted) load/stores: the latter two are the current ways of representing them.
+Here are three examples: one related to non-affine control flow, one to non-affine loop bounds, and the third to non-affine data accesses that can be represented via affine.grayboxes without having to outline the function or without having to use standard (unrestricted) load/stores or loops: the latter are the current ways of representing them.

 ### Example 1

-This is an example showing how something that normally would not normally not be affine can be represented with an affine.graybox; note that all load/stores in it are affine.
-This example was used in the Rationale document to show how outlining to a separate function allowed representation using the existing affine constructs: https://github.com/tensorflow/mlir/blob/master/g3doc/Rationale.md#Examples
+This example was used in the Rationale document to show how outlining to a separate function allowed representation using existing affine constructs: https://github.com/tensorflow/mlir/blob/master/g3doc/Rationale.md#Examples